jsaipafrer/sox_implementation/README.md

 # Compiling Rust code to WASM

 If you wish to make modifications to the Rust code and the wasm module, navigate to `src/wasm` and run the `deploy.sh` script.
-If you wish to deploy the code to a different path, just specify the target path as
+If you wish to deploy the code to a different path, you first need to install [wasm-pack](https://developer.mozilla.org/en-US/docs/WebAssembly/Guides/Rust_to_Wasm) and then specify the target path as
 follows:

 ```
   ./deploy.sh /home/user/Documents/my-cool-app-with-some-wasm
 ```

-By default, the path will be `../app/lib/crypto_lib`, which is where the WASM binaries are stored if your pwd is `src/wasm`.
+If not specified, the target path will be `../app/lib/crypto_lib`, which is where the WASM binaries are stored if your current working directory is is `src/wasm`.

 # Running tests